Umabai Dabhade: Rise as the Dabhade matriarch

 Umabai's husband Khande Rao was the Maratha senapati (commander-in-chief) under Chhattrapati Shahu.
 After his death in 1729, their son Trimbak Rao Dabhade became the senapati.
 The Dabhades had the rights to collect taxes (chauth and sardeshmukhi) from Gujarat province and it was an important source of revenue for them.
 When Shahu's Peshwa (prime-minister) Bajirao I decided to take over tax collection from Gujarat, the Dabhades rebelled against the Chhattrapati and the Peshwa.
 Bajirao defeated and killed Trimbak Rao at the Battle of Dabhoi in 1731.

 After the death of her husband and her son, Umabai became the matriarch of the Dabhade family.
 Chhatrapati Shahu granted all of Trimbak Rao's assets and titles (including senapati) to her minor son Yashwant Rao.
 The Peshwa allowed them to retain control of Gujarat, on the condition that they would remit half of the revenues to his treasury.
-As he gerw up, Yashwant Rao became addicted to alcohol and opium, and the Dabhades' lieutenant Damaji Rao Gaekwad increased his power.
+As he grew up, Yashwant Rao became addicted to alcohol and opium, and the Dabhades' lieutenant Damaji Rao Gaekwad increased his power.